josephlim75/afk-arena/README.md

 `IMPORTANT`: For Windows users, you need to run this in a linux emulator like cygwin, mingw or git bash command prompt.

 ## First time execution
 It will ask for your AFK UID.
-AFK UID can be located at
+AFK UID can be found at

 <img src="https://lilithimage.lilithcdn.com/lilith-growing/redeemcode/uid_02.jpg" alt="afk_uid" width="300"/>